anshlabs716/syskit/README.md

 ---

-## ⚡ **Cloning the repo** (not recomended to do unless you're planning to contribute-or want the latest versions every time, jsut downlaod latest from releases)
+## ⚡ **Cloning the repo** (not recomended to do unless you're planning to contribute-or want the latest versions every time, just download latest from releases)

 ```bash